0

 Silverfish eat starch and cellulose.
 They are well known for their book demolishing powers.
 As well as paper, they consume a wide range of things around the home.
 They are capable of eating carpets, clothes, photos, sugar, some types of glue and adhesive like wallpaper paste.
 They can eat book adhesive as well as the pages themselves.

-They will happily eat food crumbs.
-Regularly clean kitchen surfaces and floors.
-Pack all loose foods in airtight containers.
+Silverfish will happily eat food crumbs, so make sure you regularly clean kitchen surfaces and floors.
+Pack all loose foods like cereals, flour and pasta into airtight containers and secure firmly.

 Be warned!
 Silverfish can live for up to a year without food as long as they have access to a water source, so repair leaks and mop up standing pools of water.